 ACKNOWLEDGES the potential role of an increased-value kangaroo industry to help achieve reductions in grazing pressure, through providing landholders with a mechanism to maintain economic viability at reduced sheep numbers; and therefore

 SUPPORTS IN PRINCIPLE the idea of achieving a conservation benefit from a government regulated, high value, sustainable kangaroo industry.

 Accordingly, AWMS recommends that:

 This position statement reflects the content of cited papers and the opinions of the authors.
-While the views expressed in this position statement have been circulated for comment within the Society, they do not necessarily reflect the views of all the AWMS members.
+While the views expressed in this position statement have been circulated for comment within the Society, they do not necessarily reflect the views of the AWMS committee or all AWMS members.
 AWMS makes no claim as to the accuracy of this document and any party using this information does so at their own risk.